Q. How do I run a solver in parallel?

 name as that to be written, by default a backup will be created where that directory

 is renamed.
-For example, if writing a file named output.fld
+For example, if writing a file named output.fld, then the existing

 data.